Producing reflective and competent teachers, sensitive to the demands of the pupils and the job.

 Dual qualification means that a teacher is qualified to teach two different subject areas within schools, such as History and English, for instance, or Mathematics and Physics.

 We welcome applications for dual subject qualification and can accommodate many dualities within the Programme.
-The only exception to dual qualification is for students undertaking the PGDE Secondary in Design & Technology as this is already considered a double subject in Scotland.
+One exception to dual qualification is Design and Technology as this is already considered a double subject in Scotland.

 If you want to pursue a dual qualification you must have an additional 80 credits in the second subject area and meet the GTCS requirements for teaching this subject.
 Your application will be made for the first subject area but you will state on the form that you have an interest in dual qualification.